Micro Molding FAQ's

 No, Isometric can use standard resin pellets.

 All thermoplastic resins that are unfilled or highly filled, natural and colored.
-Also, fluoropolymers, bioresorbable, and API (Active Pharmaceutical Ingredient) resins.
+Also, fluoropolymers, bioresorbables and liquid silicone rubber (LSR).

 Learn more about our materials and resins HERE.